Online Session Locator

 2nd year doctoral student in the Department of Engineering Education at Virginia Tech conducting research on conflict management in engineering teams.

-3. Mr. Mark Vincent Huerta
+3. Dr. Mark Vincent Huerta

 Assistant Professor in the Department of Engineering Education at Virginia Tech conducting research on teamwork in engineering education.

-4. Marin Fisher
+4. Marin Jayne Fisher Hale

 1st year doctoral student in the Department of Engineering Education at Virginia Tech who developed and facilitated the in-class activity.